 Integrated Design Lab

-The Integrated Design Lab, formerly known as the Daylighting Lab, was started over a decade ago as an element of the Lighting Design Lab in Seattle, WA.
+The Integrated Design Lab (IDL), was started over a decade ago as an element of the Lighting Design Lab in Seattle, WA.
 With the support of Northwest Energy Efficiency Alliance’s BetterBricks Lab Network, state agencies, and the public universities, the original lab in Seattle has expanded into a network of labs across Washington, Oregon, Idaho, and Montana.

 The University of Washington Rome Center is a multidisciplinary academic center located in the Palazzo Pio, in the historic center of Rome, Italy.
 Administered by the College of Built Environments, the Rome Center hosts almost two dozen academic programs from a wide variety of UW units, as well as conferences and short courses.
 The Rome Center provides studio and classroom space for the Department of Architecture's annual Architecture in Rome program.
 A library of approximately 2000 volumes and a 15-machine computer lab are accessible to students in Rome Center programs during working hours and some evenings.